Lincoln Financial Field: In TV and Movies

 The stadium is prominently featured in the opening of the TV show It's Always Sunny in Philadelphia.
-It also features in the third episode of season 3 of the show.
+It also features in the second episode of season 3 of the show.

-The stadium also appeared in the 2012 movie, Silver Linings Playbook.
+The stadium also appeared in the 2012 movie Silver Linings Playbook.

+In The Walking Dead: The Ones Who Live, the stadium was destroyed in an airstrike during the early days of the zombie apocalypse by U.S. Air Force pilot Donald Okafor, killing 4,000 U.S. Marines, including his own wife, as mentioned in episode 1 of the show.
+In the same episode, Okafor uses the ruins of the stadium to hold a secret meeting with Rick Grimes and Pearl Thorne.
+Rick later returns to collect a zombie corpse for his escape plan.
+In episode 3, Thorne uses the ruins to meet with Rick and Michonne in secret.

+It was featured on the finale of The Amazing Race 36.

 Awards

 In 2013, Lincoln Financial Field was considered one of the "greenest" NFL stadiums.
 Energy-efficient additions include 11,000 solar panels, and 14 UGE-4K wind turbines outside and on top of the stadium respectively.
 These installations account for 30% of the electricity used to run the facility.
 2013 also marked the fourth year in a row that the venue made the top of PETA's list of "Vegetarian-Friendly NFL Stadiums".